On the role of clustering in Personalized PageRank estimation: Application: distributed random walk sampling

 Before closing, we offer several remarks on this distributed setting.
-First, while we focused on the scalar estimation scheme from Section \ref{secManySource}, the framework naturally extends to the $\sigma_{\max}$ matrix approximation scheme from Section \ref{secManyPairMatrix}.
+First, while we focused on the scalar estimation scheme from Section \ref{secManySource}, the framework extends to the $\sigma_{\max}$ matrix approximation scheme from Section \ref{secManyPairMatrix}.
 In particular, using the latter scheme in this setting would also involve construction of a partition so as to minimize \eqref{eqObjective}, per Theorem \ref{STATE_MATRIX_ACC}.
 For this reason, we expect the performance of this scheme to be similar to Fig.\ \ref{figDistSetting}.
 Second, we note that using the $\sigma_{\avg}$ matrix approximation scheme in this setting requires a partition that minimizes a different objective function.
-In Appendix \ref{secAdditionalDist}, we present an algorithm to construct such a partition, as well as empirical results describing performance (in short, our scheme performs similarly to the oracle and noticeably outperforms the baseline, as in Fig.\ \ref{figDistSetting}).
-Third, we find in practice that our heuristic partitioning schemes naturally balance the number of sources assigned to each machine (see Appendix \ref{secAdditionalDist} for empirical evidence).
-Such balance is crucial in the performance of our scheme.
+In \iftoggle{arxiv}{ Appendix \ref{secAdditionalDist}, }{ Appendix K of \cite{fullPaper}, } we present an algorithm to construct such a partition, as well as empirical results describing performance (in short, our scheme performs similarly to the oracle and noticeably outperforms the baseline, as in Fig.\ \ref{figDistSetting}).
+Third, we find in practice that our heuristic partitioning schemes naturally balance the number of sources assigned to each machine (see \iftoggle{arxiv}{ Appendix \ref{secAdditionalDist}). }{ Appendix K of \cite{fullPaper}). } Such balance is crucial in the performance of our scheme.
 This is because we require $\| \sigma_{S_i} \|_1 = O ( |S| / k )\ \forall\ i$ to perform as well as the baseline, which may in turn require an extreme degree of clustering if the partition is unbalanced (for example, if $|S_i| = O(|S|)$ for some $i$).
 It is worth noting that we also tried to partition $\{ \sigma_s \}_{s \in S}$ using $k$-means++ (an off-the-shelf vector partitioning algorithm), but this led to highly unbalanced assignments (and thus poor performance).
+Finally, we note than one limitation of our scheme is that, if $|S|,|T| = \Theta(n)$, Algorithm \ref{algHeuristic} essentially partitions the entire graph and thus may be slower than directly estimating PPR.
+However, we recall from Section \ref{secRelated} that our focus is $|S|,|T| = o(\sqrt{m}) = o(n)$, so this is not a concern.
+Indeed, for the Fig.\ \ref{figDistSetting} experiment, Algorithm \ref{algHeuristic} accounted for only 12\% of runtime (averaged across graphs).